Extensions of valuation rings containing $\bf Q$ as limits of smooth algebras: Extensions of valuation rings essentially of finite type containing

 \xymatrix@R=0pt{ & B \ar[rd] & & && B \ar[dd]^{b \, \mapsto\, a} \ar[rd] & \\ A \ar[rd] \ar[ru] & & V & \mbox{that factors as follows} & A \ar[ru]\ar[rd] & & V/a^3V \\ & A' \ar[ru] & & && A'/a^3A' \ar[ru] & }

-with $B$ finitely presented over $A$, a $b \in B$ that is standard over $A$, and a nonzerodivisor $a \in A'$ that maps to a nonzerodivisor in $V$ that lies in every maximal ideal of $V$, there is a smooth $A'$-algebra $S$ such that the original diagram factors as follows:
+with $B$ finitely presented over $A$, $V$ a valuation ring, an element $b \in B$ that is standard over $A$, and a nonzerodivisor $a \in A'$ that maps to a nonzerodivisor in $V$ that lies in every maximal ideal of $V$, there is a smooth $A'$-algebra $S$ such that the original diagram factors as follows:

 4 cm\xymatrix@R=0pt{ & B \ar[rdd] \ar[rrd] & & \\ A \ar[rd] \ar[ru] & & & V. \\ & A' \ar[r] & S \ar[ru] & }

 \end{Lemma}